Gateway to Success

 Clarion Isighe was disappointed when he failed to join the secondary school of his choice, and one that he had been selected to attend, due to lack of school fees.
 This did not kill his dream.
 Driven by the ethos of hard work instilled in him at Bridge, he enrolled in a local community secondary school where after four years, he scored an impressive A- in KCSE.
 This earned him a slot at University of Nairobi’s Faculty of Engineering to study Microprocessor Technology and Instrumentation Engineering.

-Coming from an entrepreneurial family, where her dad and elder sisters have ventured into running businesses, they knew how important education was to success.
+Coming from an entrepreneurial family, where her dad and elder sisters have ventured into running businesses, they knew how important access to education was to success.
 They chose Bridge and Susan Njeri was determined to be the first from her family to get a university education.
 A girl with a big heart, Susan is studying Psychology at Pwani University because she wants to help people.
 There is no doubt that her family name will be printed on the graduation list of Pwani University graduates when she finally completes her degree programme.

 Stephen Kimutai is studying civil and structural engineering at the University of Eldoret.
 Growing up in a family of three children, he witnessed how his parents who are peasant farmers struggled to raise school fees.
-Stephen is incredibly fortunate to have parents who value education and would go to any length to get a quality education for their children, a quest that led them to enroll him in a Bridge school.
+Stephen is incredibly fortunate to have parents who value the importance of education and would go to any length to get a quality education for their children, a quest that led them to enroll him in a Bridge school.
 He is determined to make them proud for all their sacrifices by succeeding in school.
 He received a Bridge sponsorship that helped him complete his primary and secondary education.

-Over the next one month, Gateway to Success will take you through the personal journeys of these students.
-Their stories are inspirational to thousands of children in Kenya.
+These stories are inspirational to thousands of children in Kenya.
 They show what opportunities are available and what doors can open for all pupils when supported by a strong primary school.
 Gateway to Success will encourage children in communities across Kenya to know that they too can make it no matter the circumstances facing them.